-Basically, an agreement is known to be the harmony or accordance between feelings and opinion.
-A commercial agreement, somehow, tells a slightly different story.
-It is said that it needs two or more organizations to form a commercial agreement.
-It can be either oral or written and is the result of agreeing certain conditions, settlements, and terms.
+Two or more organizations to form a commercial agreement as a result of agreeing on certain conditions, settlements, and terms.
+It can be either oral or written.
 A commercial agreement is also a legally binding contract between parties where both are required to do particular activities or refrain from doing something.

 The more you know about the agreement that you are working with, the easier for you to continue.
 Since there are many types of agreement, such as a contract, non-disclosure agreement, teaming agreement, master agreement, and the others, select the type that you'll be working on.
 This phase involves researching.
 After deciding the kind of agreement, dig deeper through the subject.
 There are terms that could only be applicable to a certain type.
 To avoid confusion, look for terms that are used to the type of agreement that you are working on and list them down.